Surviving the Holidays: Tips for People in Recovery

 A. Remember the spiritual significance of the holidays – This time of year is a major commercial event for America’s retailers.
 For some, more than half of our revenue is generated in the final ten weeks of the year.
 As a result, we are bombarded with marketing messages that encourage us to spend beyond our budgets.
 Despite the commercial pressure, we need to keep our focus on the spiritual significance of the holidays.
 Our focus in November ought to be thankfulness – an attitude of gratitude.
 And we must never forget that when it comes to Christmas, ”Jesus is the Reason for the Season”.
 Above all else, we are celebrating God’s sending of His only Son to be our Savior and Redeemer.
 Keeping a spiritual focus puts all of our other expectations for the holiday season in proper perspective.

 B. Don’t isolate – For most Christians, the holidays are a time for family and other important relationships.
-For the newly recovering addict, especially those in residential programs, the holidays can be the loneliest time of the year.
+For the newly recovering person, especially those in residential programs, the holidays can be the loneliest time of the year.

-Newly recovering addicts face two special challenges during the holidays.
+Newly recovering people face two special challenges during the holidays.
 On one hand, the holidays serve as a painful reminder of all the relationships they’ve messed up.
 To many recovering people spend Christmas haunted by memories of loved ones and friends that have been alienated because of destructive and manipulative behavior.
 So, there is a real tendency to fall into self-pity and remorse.
 In order to compensate for the loneliness, some will take an equally destructive path; falling in with the wrong people.
 To keep our sobriety, people who are still using alcohol and drugs, must be avoided at all costs

 So, what’s the solution?
 This is the time take advantage of new, sober acquaintances God has brought into our lives.
 Reaching out to those around us and using this holiday season s as a special opportunity to get to know them better is the best antidote for that special sense of loneliness that comes with the holidays.